Chaocas/DSA/README.md

 # DSA
-Matlab code for dynamical security assessment of power grids
+This document provides Matlab code for our paper "Dynamic Security Assessment of Small-Signal Stability for Power Grids using Windowed Online Gaussian Process".

+Email: zhaichao@amss.ac.cn